loudringphone/image-viewer/README.md

 end
 ```

 Overall, through experimentation and iteration, I've achieved a robust solution for tracking user views, leveraging the combined power of Stimulus, Action Cable and Redis.

+## Gem used

+#### CarrierWave
+To prevent image attachments from being pushed to Git, added the following to `.gitignore`: `public/uploads/tmp/*` and `public/uploads/image/attachment/*`.
+This ensures that files in these directories are not included in version control.